carlesgutierrez/carlesgutierrez.github.io/_posts/research/2015-10-15-medialabPrado-Fablab.md

 	<figcaption>FabLab 2015</figcaption>
 </figure>

-Direction and production of FabLab from Medialab-Prado and many parallel activities during late 2015.
-That has been a gorgous experience.
-I've been able to reach many great people and projects at this FabLab.
-All this in cooperation with [Javier Villaroel](http://javiervlab.github.io/) and all the Medialab-Prado team has been so much reachfull and gratefull.
+Direction and production  Medialab-Prado's FabLab late 2015.
+I've met great people and colaborate many projects during that time.
+All this in cooperation with [Javier Villaroel](http://javiervlab.github.io/) and all the Medialab-Prado team.
+Thanks to everyone.

 During this time I've been participating at some activities like thouse ones: